Six-dimensional supermultiplets from bundles on projective spaces

 It remains to recall how the structure of a multiplet is defined on the component fields.
 Choosing an equivariant set of representatives for Koszul homology, we consider a deformation retract of the form

-Applying homotopy transfer to this data, we obtain a new multiplet with underlying complex $H^\bullet(\Gr A^\bullet(\Gamma))$, new differential $\cD'$ (obtained from $\cD_1$ via homotopy transfer), and supersymmetry action $\rho'$ (obtained from $L$).
-The multiplet obtained in that way is minimal in the sense that its differential only contains differential operators of non-zero degree; we emphasize, however, that this characterization does not extend to the more general derived setting.
-By construction, this multiplet is quasi-isomorphic to $A^\bullet(\Gamma)$, and is therefore perturbatively equivalent.
+Applying homotopy transfer to this data, we obtain a new multiplet with underlying complex $H^\bullet(\Gr A^\bullet(\Gamma))$, new differential $\cD'$ (obtained from $\cD_1$ via homotopy transfer), and supersymmetry action $\rho'$ (obtained from $L$).\footnote{See~\cite[\S 3.6]{perspectives} for more details; in particular, the associated spectral sequence always degenerates for degree reasons, since the differential on the $E_n$ page is of degree $2n-1$ in the $\theta$ variables.} The multiplet obtained in that way is minimal in the sense that its differential only contains differential operators of non-zero degree; we emphasize, however, that this characterization is model-dependent.
+By construction, this multiplet is quasi-isomorphic to $A^\bullet(\Gamma)$; in physics language, a quasi-isomorphism in the category of multiplets encodes the notion of an equivalence of perturbative free field theories.
+(See~\cite[\S 2]{EHSequiv} for more discussion).
 We call this multiplet the component-field multiplet (or minimal multiplet) associated to $\Gamma$, and denote it by $\mu A^\bullet(\Gamma)$.
-When we want to refer to the underlying vector bundle of $\mu A^\bullet(\Gamma)$ --- which is the associated bundle of the bigraded Lorentz representation on $H^\bu(K^\bu(\Gamma))$ --- we will write $\mu A^\bullet(\Gamma)^\#$.
-This notation will in general apply to any multiplet and denote (a natural bigraded lift of) its underlying $\Z\times \Z/2$-graded vector bundle, considered without the data of the differential and the module structure.
+When we want to refer to the underlying vector bundle of $\mu A^\bullet(\Gamma)$---which is the associated bundle of the bigraded Lorentz representation on $H^\bu(K^\bu(\Gamma))$---we will write $\mu A^\bullet(\Gamma)^\#$.
+This notation will in general apply to any multiplet and denote its underlying bigraded vector bundle, considered without the data of the differential and the module structure.

-\numpar[hilbser][Computational techniques] In practice, there are various ways to extract information on $\mu A^\bu(\Gamma)$ from the algebraic input $\Gamma$.
-The Hilbert series of $\Gamma$, which is the graded dimension of the module viewed as a formal power series
+\numpar[hilbser][Computational techniques] In practice, there are various ways to extract information on $\mu A^\bu(\Gamma)$ from the algebraic input of a $\ZZ$-graded module $\Gamma$, always assumed to be finitely generated.
+The Hilbert series of such a module $\Gamma$ is its graded dimension, viewed as a formal Laurent series